 In 2015, the District collaboratively established this voluntary council in partnership with the San Bernardino Valley Municipal Water District, which began operations in 2018.
 Together, the Council's member agencies contribute to purchase and recharge imported State Project water into the Bunker Hill Groundwater Basin.
 The Groundwater Council revenues replace the District's Groundwater Charge for member agencies, ensuring that the District's Groundwater Enterprise costs are covered in an equitable fashion by all groundwater users.
 In 2021, in response to a request from the Groundwater Council, the District evaluated, developed, and added a sustainability and replenishment component to the Groundwater Charge for groundwater producers within the District's boundary.
-With the initial agreement set to expire in 2023, Council members have been coordinating closely to prepare a new agreement that will begin at that time.
+With the initial agreement set to expire in 2023, Council members have adopted a new agreement extending the Groundwater Council through June of 2024.